National Institute of Fashion Technology Kannur

 National Institute of Fashion Technology Kannur known as NIFT Kannur is one of the 18 campuses of NIFT, an institution for Fashion, Design, Technology and Management.
-It is located in the Dharmashala locality (Taliparamba Taluk), outside the city of Kannur in Kerala, South India.
+It is located in Dharmashala (Taliparamba Taluk), outside the city of Kannur in Kerala, India.

 Location

 The NIFT Centre at Kannur is one of the newer additions to the network of existing government-run fashion schools across India.
 It started functioning from June 2008, from a transit campus situated at Dharmashala, and moved to its permanent campus at Dharmashala in 2011.
 The campus is about 16 kilometres from Kannur Town and 7 kilometres from Taliparamba Town.

 Courses

 NIFT, Kannur, in parallel with other centres of the institute across India, offers four-year undergraduate Bachelor of Design and technology and the two-year post-graduate master's degrees in design, Fashion Management and Fashion Technology.

 Currently, NIFT Kannur is offering five under-graduate and two post-graduate programmes: